City of Belmont

 The future wastewater pipelines will be located deep underground in bedrock that is approximately 65 feet below the Catawba River, which is about the height of a 6-story building.
 We have already installed two of these crossing in Mount Holly to connect the new Mount Holly Pump Station to the Stowe Facility.
 You can learn more about the construction process on the Wastewater Pipeline Installation page.

-STATUS: The design team is beginning survey work in March 2023 to help determine the best route for the new wastewater pipelines.
+STATUS: The design team began survey work in March 2023 to help determine the best route for the new wastewater pipelines.
 Several factors are weighed when selecting the best route including existing land use, environmental resources and habitats, and the type of rock and soil composition.

 NEXT STEPS: Once the best route is determined, we will identify properties where Charlotte Water needs a permanent easement or temporary construction easement agreement.
 An easement agreement allows use of part of a property owner’s land for a specific purpose, after a legal agreement has been reached.
 Charlotte Water representatives will be in touch with those property owners to discuss the easement process.